bleech/visual-regression-tests/readme.txt

 = Why are email notifications not working properly? =

-If our external screenshot service can not access your WordPress installation directly, test status updates and sending emails will be handled by the WP-Cron system.
+If our external screenshot service cannot access your WordPress installation directly, test status updates and sending emails will be handled by the WP-Cron system.
 In order to be notified by the plugin about new alerts, please make sure that your WordPress instance can send emails and that the WordPress cron system is set up correctly.
 The default configuration of the WordPress cron system does not work reliably if you cache your site heavily, do not have frequent visitors or do not use wp-admin regularly.
 In this case, you should [hook the WP-Cron into the system task scheduler](https://developer.wordpress.org/plugins/cron/hooking-wp-cron-into-the-system-task-scheduler/), or use an external cron job scheduling service.

 = Does the plugin work with cookie consent banners? =